thecodeholic/yii2-ecommerce-website/README.md

 ## Installation
 1. Clone the repository

-2. Go to the project root directory and run `composer install`
+1. Go to the project root directory and run `composer install`
-3. Run `php init` from the project root directory and configure for your environment
+1. Run `php init` from the project root directory and configure for your environment
-4. Open `common/config/main-local.php`
+1. Open `common/config/main-local.php`
+    - Create the database
     - Configure database credentials by changing the following lines
         ```php
-        'dsn' => 'mysql:host=localhost;dbname=yii2advanced',
+        'dsn' => 'mysql:host=localhost;dbname=your_website_db',
         'username' => 'root',
         'password' => '',
         'charset' => 'utf8',